 Will the United States succeed in transforming the grid, as it has with past infrastructure projects like railroads, interstate highways, and telecommunication systems?
 Or will the smart grid’s promise fall short of the mark because of a lack of unified vision and intractable competing interests?

 This case is designed to be used as a background note to set the stage for a legislation development/negotation exercise during which groups of students play the roles of various stakeholders and congressional committees as they try to construct omnibus legislation to enable and promote implementation of the smart grid.
 This product includes a teacher's manual, which outlines a teachng plan, classroom exercises and assignments.

 For hard copies, please contact Lisa Brem E-mail: email@example.com; Ph: +1-617-495-8689

-Registered members of this website can download this product at no cost.
-Please create an account or sign in to gain access to these materials.
-For more information about the Problem Solving Workshop at Harvard Law School, contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or 617-495-8689.
+A teacher's manual for this product is available free of charge to educators, staff at non-profit institutions, and trainers.
+Please create an account or sign in with your credentials to gain access to these materials.
+For more information about the Problem Solving Workshop at Harvard Law School, contact the Case Studies Program at HLSCaseStudies@law.harvard.edu or +1-617-495-8689.